gbemike/binanceTest/README.md

 # USDT rates retrieval
-This workspacde contains scripts that retrieve the USDT_NGN rates to be schedules every 15 minutes and retrieve the open, high, low and closing values so it can be plotted on a candlestick chart in Streamlit and show live trends and analysis
+This repo contains scripts that retrieve the USDT_NGN rates to be schedules every 15 minutes and retrieve the open, high, low and closing values so it can be plotted on a candlestick chart in Streamlit and show live trends and analysis

 ## Getting started